Utilities and Districts

 The Creation of Districts

 A water district is a local, governmental entity that provides limited services to its customers and residents, such as: Municipal Utility Districts, Water Control and Improvement Districts, Special Utility Districts and River Authorities.
 General Guidance is available by accessing Chapter 293.
-General information concerning water districts are found at the following: website.

 The Review of Bonds for Districts